Ten Steps to Operational Efficiency

 2. TRACK YOUR O&M ACTIVITIES.
 This tells you exactly where your maintenance time and dollars are being spent.
 Look at any available maintenance records.
 Log current repairs, scheduled maintenance, downtime and overtime.
 This will help you document efficiency gains and cost savings when your project is completed.

 4. ADDRESS ONE OF THESE TROUBLED SYSTEMS.
 You’ll want highly visible success, especially if this is your first project.
-Pick a system with a problem history or increasing operation costs.
+Pick a system with a problematic history, or with increasing operation costs.

 6. PURCHASE DIAGNOSTIC, METERING OR MONITORING EQUIPMENT IF NEEDED.
 There are simple diagnostic tools that will help you pinpoint problems.
 For instance, a scope identifies scaling and corrosion in your tubes, while a pneumatic gun helps detect system leaks.